Society of the Sacred Heart: England and Wales

 The Society came to England in 1842, founding a girl's boarding school at Elm Grove in Roehampton.
 That school evolved into a teacher training school Digby Stuart College.
 The Sisters have been involved in education ever since, and founded schools around the country.
 Most are no longer directly run by the order but are under its trusteeship or the diocese.
-In 2004 Digby Stuart College federated with three other local colleges to become the University of Roehampton.
+In 1975 Digby Stuart College joined with three other local colleges to become what is today the University of Roehampton.
 The RSCJ Sisters are active members of the university governing body.

 The England and Wales province is largely centered in Roehampton where it maintains two houses.
 The Barat House community consists of a group of RSCJ sisters and university students who live in the community house in the grounds of Digby Stuart College.
 The Duchesne House is also a registered care house for elderly sisters.
 Its community plays an active role in the pastoral care of pupils at the nearby Sacred Heart Primary School.